Minimal & No-Prep Veneers: An Overview

 How long will my minimal or no-prep veneers last?

 With diligent daily dental hygiene and regular bi-yearly dental visits, Lumineers can last over 20 years.
 Our dentist in makes sure that he uses the most reliable tools, and best materials to provide you with lasting results.

 Yes.
 Traditionally tooth bonding with veneers is a cost-effective option versus choosing porcelain restorations.
 This is because porcelain veneers require more steps and use more durable materials.

 Not in most cases.
 They are made of a stain-resistant material.
 In some cases of excessive smoking, stains can occur.

 Can veneers replace missing teeth?

-No. Dental veneers can be used to hide the appearance of cosmetic imperfections, but not replace an entire tooth structure.
+No. Dental veneers hide the appearance of cosmetic imperfections but do not replace an entire tooth structure.
 Dental implants would be your best choice to replace missing teeth.